 The International Relations Undergraduate Program is an interdisciplinary degree drawn from courses in Economics, International Business, Political Science and History.
 The degree provides a broad understanding of world affairs and competence for entry-level positions in the field.
 It is also suitable for entrance into law school or graduate school.

 The Graduate International Relations Department is committed to cultivating informed and responsible leaders in the global community.
 Utilizing an interdisciplinary approach to analyzing global security and human development, the Master of Arts in International Relations provides students with a comprehensive framework for studying and engaging international issues and the global common good.

-Looking for a specific journal?
+Looking for a specific journal, magazine, or newspaper?

 Use Journals List to search for the title of a journal, magazines, or newspaper and tell if the library offers online access or print access to that publication.

 Find librarian-created research tips, information about library services, and more on the Blume Library website.

 You can browse course information guides and topic guide under the Research Help tab on the Blume Library homepage.